vbe0201/3DS.py/README.md

 A list of cool homebrew projects that make use of 3DS.py.
 Want yours to be listed here?
 PR them.

+## Development & Support

+Need help?
+Or want to have an active voice in development of and around this project?
+Then join our [Discord guild][discord] which focusses on homebrew development for the Nintendo 3DS in Python.

+This way, things can be discussed more directly and you'll likely get answfers to your questions faster than through GitHub issues.

 ## Special thanks

 In no particular order, I want to credit these amazing people for